 In early January, a couple of weeks ahead of the opening pre-season test, the Grove outfit announced the appointment of Jakob Andreasen, previously Chief Engineer at Force India, as Head of Engineering Operations along with two further appointments in Craig Wilson, Head of Vehicle Dynamics, and Rod Nelson, Chief Test & Support Engineer.
 Wilson was returning to Williams from Mercedes, while Nelson had jumped ship from Lotus.

-While its performance in 2013 was its worst in living memory, and talk of financial woes continue, it is clear that Sir Frank and the gang are not giving up without a fight.
-If nothing else the changes to its technical department indicate that the Grove outfit still believes in itself.
+While its performance in 2013 was its worst in living memory, and talk of financial woe continued, it was clear that Sir Frank and the gang were not giving up without a fight.
+If nothing else the changes to its technical department indicated that at least the Grove outfit still believed in itself.